vhskishore/JenkinsMultiBranch-Account/README.md

 Two Pipelines:
 1. Infrastructure Pipeline - Packer, Terraform, Ansible to build Docker Swarm 3-Node Cluster.
 2. CICD Pipeline.
 (SpringPetClinic) Build Java Application with Maven and then copy artifact to Jfrog and create a Docker Image using Dockerfile and Deploy it to Docker Swarm.
+3. Enable Passwordless authentication on slaves.
+Copy Jenkins_Master idrsa_pub to authorizedkeys in slaves.
+4. Add Nodes in Jenkins Portal.

 /var/lib/jenkins/.ssh/